-The next meeting will be Thursday, October 14th, 7 pm at Marzoni’s Restaurant Pleasant Valley Blvd.
-Altoona or by Zoom.
+A meeting was held Thursday, October 14th, 7 pm at Marzoni’s Restaurant Pleasant Valley Blvd.
+Altoona.

 All LJRA members are entitled to a personal 1/2 day river tour with LJRA President, Bill Anderson.
 The tour includes a visit to LJRA project sites, access points (boating and fishing), cold water sources and headwaters.
 You will also have an opportunity to discuss threats and opportunities regarding the Little j and its watershed.
 Contact Bill firstname.lastname@example.org to set a date.

 The LJRA has always spoken for our river.
 Most recently the LJRA responded to the potential for a large truck stop/convenience store to be constructed in the Sandy Run watershed.
 Sandy Run is the largest source of cold water in the upper river.
 It is listed as a Class A Wild Brown Trout Stream by PFBC.
 It has a Designated use of High Quality Cold Water by PADEP.
 Based on a LJRA review and letters of concern from other stakeholder groups, the storm water management plan for this project has been challenged by PADEP.
 They have now been given until October 12th to resubmit their plans, which must now consider that the drainage will be into the Exceptional Value Wetlands surrounding Sandy Run.

 Monthly LJRA meetings will resume in June.
 The sale of the Edgewater Inn necessitated a change in the day and venue.
 The meeting will be held Monday June 17th at 7PM at Marzoni’s near Greenwood (1830 E Pleasant Valley Blvd, Altoona, PA 16602).
 Hope to see you there.